Although the hyperplane arrangements of Modal Color Theory determine most

 meant to suggest combining the colors of MCT arrangements with a white pigment

-from quasi-white arrangements.)
+from white arrangements.)

 Examples